ancantu/SCICLD2019/docs/optimization_parallelization/optimization_parallelization_03.md

 done 2>&1 | grep "real" | awk '{ print NR" cores\t"$0 }'
 ```

-NOTE: `time` writes to `stderr` instead of `stdout`, so we need the `2>&1` redirection to grep for real time.
+NOTE: `time` writes to `stderr` instead of `stdout`, so we need the `2>&1` redirection to grep out the "real" time.

 Do you see a point where extra cores becomes ineffective?
-Does increasing the memory limit help?
+Does increasing the memory limit reduce the runtime further?

 ### Workflow scaling

-Lets see how well our tophat2 workflow scales.
+Lets see how well our tophat2 workflow scales on yeast data.
 I made a convenience script that you can copy to your scratch directory.

 ```